-"I think there are very few things that are so stressful for family than a child who is psychiatrically ill - stigma, family functioning, future outcomes . . . it must be one of the highest levels of stresses there is.
+"I think there are very few things that are so stressful for family than a child who is psychiatrically ill - stigma, family functioning, future outcomes... it must be one of the highest levels of stresses there is.
 They are dealing with that 24/7, and they don't have the time to put into managing the system."

-"I consider myself to be fairly well educated and computer literate, but the hurdles I have to cross to get help for my daughter are unbelievable.
-I pity the parents who cannot navigate this system.
-It appears to me that it is purposely difficult to find the help that is available."
 Youth who participated in the Representative's focus groups confirmed the important role that their parents and caregivers can play in supporting their mental well-being.
 Being in an environment with constant and consistent support and established rules and guidelines was identified as a key to good mental health.
-As one youth said: "Being in a good environment and having positive people around you . . . that's what I need."
+As one youth said: "Being in a good environment and having positive people around you...that's what I need."